Titor99/EmbedTPR/README.md

 ## 📄 Abstract

-Text-based person retrieval (TPR) is crucial for video surveillance and public safety, yet existing methods suffer from **closed‑vocabulary assumptions**, **identity‑centric metrics**, and **underutilization of multimodal large language models (MLLMs)**.
-In this work, we focus on the challenging **Open‑Vocabulary Fine‑Grained TPR (OV‑FG‑TPR)** setting, where queries contain novel terms (brand names, subculture slang, subjective descriptions) never seen during training.

-We propose **EmbedTPR**, an **information fusion framework** that integrates three complementary sources:
-1. Semantic parsing from a **frozen MLLM** (zero‑shot understanding of open‑vocabulary concepts).
-2. Visual embeddings from a **trainable cross‑modal encoder**.
-3. Explicit **attribute matching** scores for fine‑grained alignment.

-To properly evaluate this setting, we introduce a **three‑level evaluation protocol**:
-- Level 1: Conventional closed‑set benchmarks.
+Text-based person retrieval (TPR) is essential for video surveillance, but existing methods rely on closed vocabularies and identity-centric evaluation, limiting their real-world applicability.

+We address the Open‑Vocabulary Fine‑Grained TPR (OV‑FG‑TPR) setting, where queries may contain unseen terms such as brand names, subculture slang, or subjective descriptions.
+We propose EmbedTPR, an information fusion framework that combines three complementary sources: semantic parsing from a frozen multimodal large language model (MLLM), visual embeddings from a pre‑trained cross‑modal encoder, and explicit attribute matching.

-- Level 2: **FineGrained‑1282**, a newly constructed test set with 1,282 images across 23 fine‑grained categories (Actions, Logos, Styles).
+To enable systematic evaluation, we introduce a three‑level protocol: conventional closed‑set benchmarks, a new fine‑grained test set (FineGrained‑1282) with 1,282 images across 23 categories (actions, logos, styles), and human expert assessment.
-- Level 3: Human expert assessment (Mean Opinion Score).

-Experiments show that EmbedTPR dramatically outperforms strong CLIP‑based baselines on open‑vocabulary fine‑grained queries (**e.g., 92.5% vs. 47.83% FG‑Hit@5**), while maintaining competitive closed‑set performance.
+Experiments show that EmbedTPR achieves competitive closed‑set performance (e.g., 62.8% Rank‑1 on CUHK‑PEDES) while substantially outperforming zero‑shot baselines like CLIP on open‑vocabulary fine‑grained queries—improving mAP from 6.2% to 46.2% and Mean Opinion Score from 2.1 to 4.2 out of 5.

 ## 📢 Open Source Release Plan